viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 ## Conclusion

 I know that many of these suggestions might sound obvious, but I often see the same mistakes made in the code that I review, therefore I decided to share them with you.

+Many tools such as [FxCop](https://docs.microsoft.com/en-us/visualstudio/code-quality/install-fxcop-analyzers?view=vs-2019), [SonarLint](https://www.sonarlint.org/), or [ReSharper](https://www.jetbrains.com/resharper/) provide the functionality that will clean-up the code and provide the suggestions as you type.
+I have used them all, and I strongly recommend starting using these or similar tools to avoid simple mistakes, and also to save the time of other developers who are going to review your code.